chairfull/GodotRichTextLabel2/README.md

 - Integer tags for absolute font size, float tags are relative font_size: `[32]Big text[] and [0.5]half text.[]`
 - Auto emojis: `I'm :smile: with results.
 You get a :+1:.`
 - Effects automatically installed when you use them: `We on the [sin]sinewave[] vibe.`
-	- 15 premade effects.
-(Some unstable/untested.)
+	- Many premade effects.
+See Tags section below.
 - Context strings: `Only $coins coins, $player.name?
 Travel to $location.get_name("west") for more coins.`
 	- Can call functions or get nested properties.
 	- Niceifys integers with commas. `1234 -> 1,234`